Enhancing Environmental Enforcement with Near Real-Time Monitoring: Likelihood-Based Detection of Structural Expansion of Intensive Livestock Farms: Background on CAFOs

 \section{Background on CAFOs}

-Large-scale industrial farming is increasingly responsible for livestock production in the United States~\citep{hribar2010understanding}.
+Large-scale industrial farming is increasingly responsible for livestock production in the United States~\citep{macdonald2009transformation, macdonald2018threedecadesconsolidation,hribar2010understanding}.
 CAFOs, responsible for raising large numbers of animals at high densities, represent a prominent feature of this transformation.
-They have been estimated to produce anywhere from 40\% to 99\% of all livestock the United States \citep{copeland2010animal,sherman2008,anthis_us_2019}, with uncertainty stemming from lack of regulatory monitoring.
-Figure~\ref{fig:cafo} provides an example of a large CAFO.
-Under federal law, a large CAFO, for instance, contains 125,000 or more heads of poultry or 2,500 or more heads of hog.
+They have been estimated to produce anywhere from 40\% to 99\% of all livestock in the United States \citep{copeland2010animal,sherman2008,anthis_us_2019}, with uncertainty stemming from lack of regulatory monitoring.
+Figure~\ref{fig:cafo} provides an example of a large CAFO, with distinctive large sheds that confine animals.
+Under federal law, a large CAFO, for instance, contains 125,000 or more heads of poultry or 2,500 or more heads of hog or 1000 beef cows.\footnote{See EPA, Regulatory Definitions of Large CAFOs, Medium CAFO, and Small CAFOs, \url{https://www.epa.gov/sites/production/files/2015-08/documents/sector_table.pdf}.}

-CAFOs pose substantial environmental risk.
-A large facility can produce some 1.6M tons of waste a year which, while is equivalent to a large (1M resident) city, is not subject to the same regulation as human wastewater~\citep{us2008concentrated}.
-Such large levels of animal waste are thought to be serious contributors to water contamination, due to potentially poorly-constructed manure storage pits or run-off from application of waste to fields~\citep{burkholder2007impacts,sherman2008}, as well as air pollution \citep{cafo_impact, hribar2010understanding}.
-Consequences of this contamination includes the destruction of aquatic systems, large algal-blooms, and nitrate contamination of drinking water~\citep{copeland2010animal,hribar2010understanding}.
-These health and environmental risks can have substantial disparate impact on poorer and minority communities, where such facilities are disproportionately sited~\citep{nicole2013cafos, son2021distribution}.
+CAFOs pose a variety of social and environmental risks with limited and infrequent oversight.
+For example, a large CAFO can produce some 1.6M tons of waste a year -- which is equivalent to a large (1M resident) city -- but is not subject to the same regulation as human wastewater~\citep{us2008concentrated}.
+Such large levels of animal waste are thought to be serious contributors to water contamination, due to potentially poorly-constructed manure storage pits or run-off from the application of waste to fields~\citep{burkholder2007impacts,sherman2008}, as well as air pollution \citep{cafo_impact, hribar2010understanding}.
+Consequences of this contamination include the degradation of aquatic systems, harmful algal blooms, and nitrate contamination of drinking water~\citep{copeland2010animal,hribar2010understanding}.
+These health and environmental risks can are frequently borne by poorer and minority communities, where such facilities are disproportionately sited~\citep{nicole2013cafos, son2021distribution}.